 a.
 If conflicts/concerns arise, they are discussed at the next available OFOC call to find resolution.

 b.
 If no consensus is reached, a formal vote is taken.

 - Upon either (a) initial approval without objections, (b) resolution of conflicts/concerns, or (c) positive outcome of a formal vote, the candidate is formally invited, via email, to join the Operations Committee.
 At this time, the candidate is provided an explanation of the various duties expected from members (e.g. chairing calls, addressing issues on GitHub, joining a working group).

 - The applicant confirms they are willing to take up some of these duties.

 Once a candidate has gone through the steps above and been confirmed as a new OFOC member, they need to onboard.
 Currently, the onboarding steps to be taken by or on behalf of a new OFOC member are listed in a Google doc called “OBO Operations Onboarding” in the OBO Operations gdrive folder.
+(When an OFOC member steps down, the appropriate steps are listed in the “SOP for members stepping down” section of that document.)
 This may in the future become a public GitHub doc, if that can be done safely.